 Your deep thinker spouse might love you to bits, but has surely forgotten an anniversary, birthday, or failed to turn up to your parent’s place for Sunday dinner.
 They forget to meet social obligations because these things don’t matter to them that much, i.e., socializing isn’t high on their list of priorities.
 It’s nothing personal, and it’s not intentionally malicious, it’s just that these situations often involve conforming to societal expectations like making small talk or discussing things that aren’t terribly interesting to them, so attending easily slips their minds.

 Thinking about their next big idea, means they have no time to listen to your sister drone on about the latest episode of “Keeping up with the Kardashians,” or chat about football scores with your dad.
-It’s not even on their radar, so some patience, understanding, and gentle reminders will go a long way with the deep thinker in your life.
+It’s not even on their radar, so some patience, understanding, and gentle reminders will go a long way with the deep person in your life.

 Deep thinkers are insatiably curious about the world around them.
 They want to understand how things work, why some things are done this way, and not that way, and what makes people tick.